semantic-flow/sflo/documentation/concept.git.md

 ## 7. Explicitly Forbidden

 - Merge commits that combine diverged histories on canonical.
 - Force-push to canonical.
 - Editing Snapshot directories in-place.
-- Any Git operation that makes Flow `sequenceNumber` or `_vN` ambiguous.
+- Any Git operation that makes Flow `sequenceNumber` or snapshot folder names ambiguous.
 - Merging two different weave timelines back into a single canonical line.

 ---